Ahmed Mohamed El Hassan: Awards and honours

-The Government of Sudan awarded El Hassan the Gold Medal for Research and Science in 1977, El Neelain Order (First Class) in 1979, and the Order of Merit (First Class) in 1995.
+The Government of Sudan awarded El Hassan the Gold Medal for Research and Science in 1977, Order of the Two Niles (First Class) in 1979, and the Order of Merit (First Class) in 1995.
 He received an Honorary Doctor of Science from the Ahfad University for Women in 2006.
 Professor Ahmed Mohamed El-Hassan Center for Tropical Medicine in Doka, Al Qadarif State, and EL Hassan Centre for Neglected Tropical Diseases Clinical Trials Research in Soba, Khartoum were named after him in 2010 and 2016, respectively.

 He was elected a Fellow of the Royal College of Pathologists, London (FRCPath) in 1964, a Fellow of the Royal College of Physicians, London (FRCP) in 1974, and a Fellow of The World Academy of Sciences (FTWAS) in 1996.
 He received the Shousha Prize from the World Health Organization in 1987, Donald Mackay Medal from the Royal Society of Tropical Medicine and Hygiene in 1996, and Sheikh Hamdan bin Mohammed Al Maktoum Award for medical sciences in 2017–2018.